Durham Churches Together

 ONE WORLD WEEK COMMUNITY LUNCH

-In partnership with St Antony’s Priory DCT celebrates locally sourced produce in a Community lunch prepared by volunteers.
+DCT celebrates locally sourced produce in a Community lunch prepared by volunteers.
 Food justice depends on small farmers being encouraged to grow food for local consumption.

 NEW YEARS EVE PROCESSION AND CATHEDRAL SERVICE